 Here's an offering at the entrance of a shop in town.
 Offerings to create balance with the spirits and ward off evil need to be placed every morning at every entrance.

 One day, most people went scuba diving.
-Anita and I aren't so into scuba diving (I'm certified but I just don't like being way under water with a leaky mask and I have an odd-shaped face so every mask leaks and hurts - I've decided snorkeling is just a lot more enjoyable for me...) so we went with a guide on a beautiful day hike instead.
+Anita and I aren't so into scuba diving (I'm certified but I just don't like being way under water with a leaky mask and I have an odd-shaped face so every mask leaks and hurts - I've decided snorkeling is just a lot more enjoyable for me until I can figure out a better mask situation...) so we went with a guide on a beautiful day hike instead.

 We went across a beautiful river on this great bamboo bridge: